 This course provides an overview of the underlying principles, characteristics, and applicability of various methods for teaching English as a second language.
 It explores the historical and current trends of instructional approaches, methods, and techniques.
-It then goes on to explore methods and techniques.
 It then goes on to explore methods and techniques for teaching specific language skill areas, followed by analysis and evaluation of currently marketed ESL textbooks.
 The course concludes with a look at current professional issues in language teaching, including language assessment, culture, and the use of technology.

-Prerequisite(s): ENGL-100 Corequisite(s): none EDUC 220 Found.
+EDUC 220 Found.
 Literacy Development 3 cr.

 Learning to Read and Reading to Learn.
 It is often assumed that learning how to read is a basic developmental milestone, just like learning how to walk and talk.
 Educators understand that learning how to read is a both a dynamic and complex intellectual process.
 This course explores the research on language acquisition and development in children as a way to better understand how students begin to acquire and progress through requisite skills to produce both confident and competent readers.
 Group work, group inquiry, and field work in classrooms are integral parts of this course.

 EDUC 230 Teaching Exceptional Learners 3 cr.

 This course is designed to broaden and strengthen the pre-service teachers' understanding of the wide range of exceptionalities found in the classroom.
 Central to this course is the belief that students with special needs should be educated and socially interact, to the greatest extent possible, with their peers in a regular education setting.
 To that end, the regular educator's role in teaching exceptional learners will be emphasized.
-Specifically covered in this course will be the abilities and needs of students with disabilities.
-English Language Learners (ELL), and those identified as gifted and talented.
-Other topics included will include: Response to Intervention (RTI), collaborative teaming, co-teaching, building relationships with parents, the referral process, modifying curriculum. individual education plans (IEP). behavior management techniques, and state and federal legislation regarding exceptional students.
+Specifically covered in this course will be the abilities and needs of students with disabilities, English Language Learners (ELL), and those identified as gifted and talented.
+Other topics included will include: Response to Intervention (RTI), collaborative teaming, co-teaching, building relationships with parents, the referral process, modifying curriculum, education plans individual (IEP), management techniques, and state and federal legislation regarding exceptional students.

-Prerequisite(s): EDUC 100 & EDUC 105; or Advanced Certificate in Education Acceptance Corequisite(s): None
+Prerequisite(s): EDUC 100 & EDUC 105; or Advanced Certificate in Education Acceptance